MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-declarative-ios-macos.md

       If the build version you enter isn't consistent with the **Target OS Version** value you enter, then the **Target OS Version** value takes precedence.

-    - **Target Local Date Time**: Enter the local date time value that specifies when to force install the software update.
+    - **Target Local Date Time**: Enter the local date time value that specifies when to force the installation of the software update.
 If the user doesn't trigger the software update before this time, then the device force installs it.

       After the deadline passes, there's a one hour grace period.
 Then, the device forces a restart.